Home » Symptoms » Dog Symptoms A-Z » Eyelid Erythema

 Basics and possible causes

 Eyelid erythema in a dog can be caused by various factors, including allergic reactions, infections, or physical irritants.
-It is often the result of an inflammatory condition caused by external or internal influences.
+It is often the result of inflammation caused by external or internal influences.

 Infections are another common cause.
-Bacterial infections, such as those caused by staphylococci or streptococci, can affect the eyelid and lead to an inflammatory condition.
+Bacterial infections, such as those caused by staphylococci or streptococci, can affect the eyelid and lead to inflammation.
 ViralViral refers to viruses and their effects on the organism.
-Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, such as canineCanine refers to anything related to dogs.
+Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, such as the canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus, can also cause eye problems.

 Traumatic influences, such as scratches or foreign bodies, can also cause redness.
-These often lead to mechanical irritation of the eye, which triggers an inflammatory reaction.
+These often lead to mechanical irritation of the eye, which triggers an inflammatory response.

 Typical accompanying symptoms